quilljs/awesome-quill/README.md

 - [quill-emoji](https://github.com/contentco/quill-emoji) - Quill module toolbar extension for emoji
 - [quill-focus](https://amka.github.io/quill-focus/) - A Quill.js module that adds "focus mode"
 - [quill-form](https://github.com/weavy/quill-form) - Module for automatic form input and submit binding
+- [quill-find-replace-module](https://github.com/MuhammedAlkhudiry/quill-find-replace-module) - A module for Quill.js for finding words and replacing them
 - [quill-image-compress](https://github.com/benwinding/quill-image-compress) - A module to compress images before adding them to the editor.
 - [quill-image-drop-module](https://github.com/kensnyder/quill-image-drop-module) - A module to allow images to be pasted and drag/dropped into the editor
 - [quill-image-resize-module](https://github.com/kensnyder/quill-image-resize-module) - A module to allow images to be resized (not maintained: use quill-blot-formatter instead)